 8. Facility to import EWay Bill Data into GSTR1

 Ideally, every EWay Bill generated is a sub-set of the invoice with additional details on location where the goods are to be transported, distance, Transporter’s ID etc. In the 31st GST Council meeting, the authorities announced the linking of GSTR 1 with E-way Bills (EWB) in order to check GST non-compliance.

 9. eWay Bill Integrated with NHAI’s FASTag

-Central tax officers have detected 3,626 cases of GST evasion/violations involving Rs 15,278.18 crore during April-December period involving eway bills.
-Hence, the GST e-way bill system is integrated with NHAI’s FASTag mechanism from April 2019 to help track movement of goods and check GST evasion.
+Central tax officers have detected 3,626 cases of GST evasion/violations involving Rs 15,278.18 crore during April2018-December 2018 period involving e-way bills.
+Hence, the GST e-way bill system is planned to be integrated with NHAI’s FASTag mechanism to help track movement of goods and check GST evasion.

 Some transporters complete multiple trips on a single e-way bill.
 An integration of NHAI’s FASTag with e-way bill will help authorities to know the exact location of the vehicle and when and how many times it has crossed NHAI’s toll plaza.
 The move would improve operational efficiencies across the country’s logistics landscape.
 Read here to know more about FASTag enabled E-way Bill